willstepp/writings/aura-dim/notes.md

 The workers on the assembly line are folding some organic matter from a black square into a ball.

+14a ======================================================

+What happens in this scene?

+Will awakens in a strange place, on a table, wrapped in bandages.
+His wounds are dressed.
+Time has passed and he is no longer in any pain.
+He is wearing coveralls.
+He unwraps his head and looks at himself in the mirror, he's covered in scar tissue, no hair on his head.
+He breaks down.
+He leaves the room and walks through an empty building, the ceiling caved in, water pooled on the floor.
+Very dark.
+He sees boxes piled and hears something like a generator in the next room.
+He enters the next room, up some stairs, and there is a long conveyor belt, affixed to machinery, rusted.
+Out of the machine is the blob and men in coveralls like his own are hard at work down the line, packing it into the boxes.
+He sees a light on in an office above the line and walks up to it but no one is in the office.
+But he hears a voice in his head.

+What is the purpose of this scene?

+To describe what he sees.
+To lead into the scene with the voice.

 13b ======================================================

 What happens in this scene?